ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-campus-groups.markdown

 title:  "Groups, Clubs and Societies"
 date:   2015-06-26 12:28:01
 categories: [section]
-excerpt: Explore the various socities at IITR
+excerpt: Explore the different societies at IITR
 class: ch-img-13
 cover: groups_cover.jpg
 ---
 -------------------------------------------------------------------------------

-###Introduction

 The most dominant species of IITR (after dogs, trees and matkas) is homo sapiens.
 It is observed that the needs and wants of this species range from basic necessities (of food, sleep, territory,